satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
-This sentiment may be relevant for reviews of articles prior to publication, but post-publication reviewer anonymity is less relevant. , especially.
+This sentiment may be relevant for reviews of articles prior to publication, but a post-publication review process that is focused on scientific rigour, open discours, reviewer anonymity is less relevant.

 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
 Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
 If our goal as scientists is to increase understanding of the natural world through carefully crafted experiments and thoughtful analysis and interpretation of data, then in the long run the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing